GSA-TTS/FAC-transition-site/src/search-resources/results-guide.md

 - [Cog or Over](#cog-over)
 - [View](#view)
 - [PDF](#PDF)

+Each column can also be sorted, using the up or down arrows at the top of the column.
+Sorting a column sorts all results, not just those on the page disiplayed.
+If you sort a column and then advance to the next page of results, the sorting will still be applied.

+The "Download all" button above the table will combine the SF-SAC summary results for every audit in the search results into a single download file.

 <img src="{{ config.baseUrl }}assets/img/search/searchresults.png"  alt="A screenshot of an example search results table from the FAC.
 The column headers, from left to right, read: 'Name', 'UEI or EIN', 'Acc Date', 'AY', 'Cog or Over', 'View', and 'PDF'."/>